UofT-DSI/python/README.md

 * TA: **{Name}** {Pronouns}.
 Emails to the instructor can be sent to {first_name.last_name}@mail.utoronto.ca.

 ## Delivery of Module
 The module will run sychronously twice a week on Zoom.
-The first two days are used as "instructional days" and will last a maximum of 3 hours.
+The first two days are used as "lectures" and will last a maximum of 3 hours.
 During this time, the instructor will introduce the concepts for the week.
 The last two days are used for as optional, asychronous work periods.
 The work periods will also last for up to 3 hours.
 During these two days, an instructor or TA will be present on Zoom to assist learners reach the intended learning outcomes.

 ### How the Instructor will deliver
 The instructors will introduce the concepts through a collaborative live coding session usiing the Python notebooks found under `/slides`.
 All instructors will also upload any live coding files to this repository for any learners to revisit under `/live-code`.